UL 2524: Understanding the new safety and performance requirements (Key Differences Document)

 - Reliability performance requirements applicable for life safety systems — construction and testing product marking and installation documentation

-UL’s technical experts worked with the industry to develop the initial safety and performance standard that ultimately became the ANSI/CAN/UL 2524, first edition published on Oct.
-19, 2018, and the second edition covering the Standards Council of Canada (SCC) was published on Jan.
+UL Solutions’ technical experts worked with the industry to develop the initial safety and performance standard that ultimately became the ANSI/CAN/UL 2524, first edition published on Oct.
+19, 2018.
+The second edition covering the Standards Council of Canada (SCC) was published on Jan.
 9, 2019.

-UL is recognized by OSHA as a Nationally Recognized Testing Laboratory (NRTL) for UL 2524 – The Standard for In-building 2-way Emergency Radio Communication Enhancement Systems.
+UL Solutions is recognized by OSHA as a Nationally Recognized Testing Laboratory (NRTL) for UL 2524.

-UL is a global, independent, safety-science company that has championed progress and safety for 125 years.
-Guided by our mission, UL’s team of over 14,000 professionals promote safe working and living environments for all people.
-UL uses research, standards, and conformity assessment to continually advance and meet ever-evolving safety challenges, and partners with businesses, manufacturers, retailers, trade associations, and regulatory authorities internationally to provide solutions and to address the risks of increasingly complex global supply chains.
+UL Solutions is a global, independent, safety-science company that has championed progress and safety for over 125 years.
+Guided by our mission, UL Solutions’ team of over 14,000 professionals promote safe working and living environments for all people.
+UL Solutions uses research, standards, and conformity assessment to continually advance and meet ever-evolving safety challenges, and partners with businesses, manufacturers, retailers, trade associations, and regulatory authorities internationally to provide solutions and to address the risks of increasingly complex global supply chains.

 UL 2524 Certification and Compliance for Code Authorities